mebeim/aoc/2022/README.md

 path we encounter.
 More precisely, to make things easier, a [`defaultdict`][py-collections-defaultdict] of `list` comes in handy, so that we can just do `fs[path].append(...)` without worrying about `path` not being already present in `fs`.
-A [`deque`][py-collections-deque] is also useful to process the input line by line while being able to peek at the next line without consuming it, since we want to stop parsing the output of the `ls` command whenever we encounter a line starting with `$`.
+A [`deque`][py-collections-deque] (double-ended queue) is also useful to process the input line by line while being able to peek at the next line without consuming it, since we want to stop parsing the output of the `ls` command whenever we encounter a line starting with `$`.
 We can peek the first element of a `deque` with `d[0]`, and consume it by popping it with `d.popleft()`.
 The same could be done with a normal list through `l.pop(0)`, but the operation is much more expensive as it internally requires to move all elements of the list back one position after removing the first one.

 Here's a function that implements the above logic taking advantage of `defaultdict` and `deque`: